3weeda/Book-Library/README.md

-# **BookyWooky**
+# **Book-Library**

-This application uses goodreads api to look for books by title, author or isbn code.
+This application is bootstrapped with `create-react-app`, and it uses goodreads api to look for books by title, author or isbn code.

-This project was bootstrapped with `create-react-app` and deployed live at https://muskangarg12.github.io/BookyWooky

 # Running the application locally